MananDhiman/DSA-Notes/README.md

 - Greedy: hope local optimum at each step, we get global optimum
 - Brute Force: Tries all possibilites
 - Randomised

+# How?
+Theory or concept
+Approach: Binary search, dp
+Time Complexity
+Edge Cases

+Actual code

+When learning new concept, write a note that includes a hard detailed example.
+May also include flowcharts of working